TERMS & CONDITIONS

 “Cross-App Advertising” as currently defined by the Network Advertising Initiative (“NAI”), means the collection of data through applications owned or operated by different entities on a particular device for the purpose of delivering advertising based on the preferences or interests known or inferred from the data collected, or as may be amended by the NAI from time to time.

-“Dashboard” means the user interface provided by AOL through which Company may access a Service or receive reporting statistics in connection with the use of a Service.
+“Dashboard” means the user interface provided by Oath through which Company may access a Service or receive reporting statistics in connection with the use of a Service.